lucifit/lucifit.github.io/locations-en.md

 lang: en
 ---
 # Locations
-Based in Baker Street, London, we bring our expertise to you.
+Based in Marylebone, London, we bring our expertise to you.
 Choose between our well-appointed clinic or the comfort of your home for your treatment.
 We serve Central London and surrounding areas, making professional care convenient and accessible wherever you prefer.
 <br/><br/>

 ## Marylebone